Tianxiang-C/SCI-Cream/content/publication/2022-02-10-machine-learning/index.md

 ---
-title: 'Using machine learning to explore core risk factors associated with the risk of eating disorders among non-clinical young women in China: A decision-tree classification analysis.'
+title: 'Using machine learning to explore core risk factors associated with the risk of eating disorders among non-clinical young women in China: A decision-tree classification analysis'
 authors:
   - REN Yaoxiang
   - LU Chaoyi